• Skip to main content

 If a plain old whole chicken intimidates you then keep reading!!!
 If it doesn’t, GREAT!
 I still may have a tip or two up my sleeves that I can offer you!

 First of all, the biggest cheat tip for this oven roasted whole chicken recipe is to have a meat thermometer.
 HOWEVER, in this post, I wanted to do roast a whole chicken without a meat thermometer, for those who may not have one. (although for less than $10, it’s a kitchen tool I certainly suggest!
-Affiliate link below).
+Affiliate link).
 But yes, you can roast a chicken (stress-free!) without any fancy ingredients or kitchen tools.

 First of all, unwrap and take out the insides.
 What you’ll usually find is they’re already in a bag, like this: